reh42/liftoff-assignments/P2-Project_Outline/README.md

 - apply: public users will be able to start the application process for affordable housing
 - analyze: nonprofit users will be able to view analytics on map and search users
 ### Technologies
--Jave
+- Java
--java script or python
+- javascript or python
--MySQL
+- MySQL
--Google maps or QGIS
+- Google maps api or QGIS
--Gradle
+- Gradle
--Thymeleaf templates
+- Thymeleaf templates
 ### What I'll Have to Learn
 I will learn how to incorporate dynamic maps into an application
 ### Project Tracker